 At Copley Junior School we are committed to the academic, personal, social, moral and emotional development of all our pupils.
 Our school is a safe, caring, stimulating learning environment where the effort and achievement of every single child is celebrated and valued.
-In working closely with pupils, parents and the wider community our staffing team encourage children to develop into confident and compassionate young people with a strong sense of belonging.
+In working closely with pupils, parents and the wider community, our staffing team encourages children to develop into confident and compassionate young people with a strong sense of belonging.
 All pupils experience a relevant, vibrant and broad curriculum that supports and challenges them to reach their full potential.
 We aim to nurture motivated learners who have the self belief and independence to achieve excellence and succeed.

 Copley Junior School Values and British Values

 At Copley Junior School we ensure that through our school vision, values, rules, curriculum and teaching we promote tolerance and respect for all cultures, faiths and lifestyles.

 We have a duty to prepare our children for life in modern Britain and to keep them safe.
 We value the importance of the current Ofsted guidance that through their provision of Social, Moral, Spiritual and Cultural education, “schools should:

 - enable students to develop their self-knowledge, self-esteem and self-confidence;

 - enable students to distinguish right from wrong and to respect the civil and criminal law of England;

 - encourage students to accept responsibility for their behaviour, show initiative, and to understand how they can contribute positively to the lives of those living and working in the locality of the school and to society more widely;

 - enable students to acquire a broad general knowledge of and respect for public institutions and services in England;